-To apply to graduate, the student submits the Graduation Application (PDF) to the Cashier's Office by the required deadline.
+To apply to graduate, the student submits the Graduation Application to the Cashier's Office by the required deadline.

-Degrees are conferred three times each year: December, May, and July.
+Degrees are conferred three times each year: December, May, and August.
 Commencement exercises are conducted twice a year, in December and in May.
-Students who complete degree requirements late in the summer or in the fall semester may participate in Commencement in December.
+Students who complete degree requirements in the summer or in the fall semester may participate in Commencement in December.
 Students who complete degree requirements in the spring semester may participate in Commencement in May.

 Completion of Degree: Thesis/Project/Dissertation

 To be eligible for degree conferral, students in a thesis/project/dissertation track must conduct and pass the thesis, project or dissertation on or about April 15 for Spring degree conferral, and on or about November 15 for Fall degree conferral.
-The defense must be scheduled a month prior to the deadline for the defense as posted in the Academic Calendar using the Thesis/Project/Dissertation Defense Schedule (PDF) form.
+The defense must be scheduled a month prior to the deadline for the defense as posted in the Academic Calendar using the Thesis/Project/Dissertation Defense Schedule form.
 A copy of the form is submitted to the Graduate Division with signatures of the student and the primary advisor, identifying the date, time and location of the defense.
 The student retains the original until the defense is completed, submitting the form to the Graduate Division with the primary advisor’s signature indicating that the defense was successful.

 Actual deadlines for scheduling the defense and the defense itself are posted in the University Academic Calendar for Fall, Spring and Summer.